AntoCuc/GpxSplitter/README.md

 ### Running the software ###

-On Microsoft Windows the GpxSplitter<version>.jar file can be double-clicked to run the software.
+On Microsoft Windows (Required Java 8)

+ - Double click the GpxSplitter<version>.jar executable jar
+ - Double click the gpxsplitter.exe native executable

 On Linux and Mac running the command "java -jar GpxSplitter<version>.jar" will run the software.